Reading and writing data

 Note

-To learn more about querying data by a secondary index, read the YQL documentation
+For more information about querying data by secondary index, see the YQL documentation

 Make a parameterized query